ALehav1/ai-events/README.md

   - "Select (any)" placeholder text instead of confusing "0 items"
   - Multi-select functionality for both city and tag filters
   - Dynamic filter updates based on selections
+- **Event Count Accuracy Fix**: Resolved discrepancy between desktop and mobile event counts
+  - Fixed JavaScript counting logic that was incorrectly adding minor events to totals
+  - Desktop and mobile now show consistent counts (76 US, 57 International)
+  - Minor events are properly categorized but not double-counted in statistics
+- **Event Statistics Display Refinement**: Improved clarity and visual consistency of event counts
+  - Stats boxes now show only significant events (Flagship + Major) as the main count
+  - Added breakdown showing "X Flagship + Y Major" with "(plus Z other)" below
+  - Made stats boxes smaller and more compact for better visual balance
+  - Removed "Significant Events" subtitle for cleaner appearance
+  - Fixed text alignment issues by shortening "International Events" to "Intl Events"
+  - Stats boxes now have consistent height and internal spacing

 ### November 2024